 I’m thankful for the gutting, because I think maybe it made room for the giant baby who God needed alive.

 She loves the color red, and rainbows blow her brains apart.
-I pray that her turquoise marble eyes and perfect proportions don’t cause too much trouble for the more pious members of her future youth group.
+I pray that her turquoise marble eyes and perfect proportions don’t cause too much trouble later in life.
 She dances funky, and eats too fast, and stays a little too long on the sensitive side sometimes, but she is unwavering in her devotion to her friends and family.
 Her affection, care, and presence help to heal those around her.

 She reminds me so much of Ellen.